Kasetsart F.C.

-Kasetsart Football Club (สโมสรฟุตบอลมหาวิทยาลัยเกษตรศาสตร์) is a Thai football club under the stewardship of Kasetsart University based in Bangkok.
+Kasetsart Football Club (สโมสรฟุตบอลมหาวิทยาลัยเกษตรศาสตร์) is a Thai professional football club under the stewardship of Kasetsart University based in Bangkok.

 History

 Kasetsart won the Khǒr Royal Cup (ถ้วย ข.) in the 2008 season and gained promotion to the third level.
 They achieved a 7th-place finish in their first season in the 2009 Thai Division 2 League Bangkok & field Region league.
 The following season, the club finished 11th in the expanded 13-team 2010 Thai Division 2 League Bangkok & field Region.

 In the 2010 Thai League Cup qualifying round, Kasetsart was penalized with a 2–0 loss after they walked off the pitch during the middle of a game with Nonthaburi The decision to walk off proved costly as a victory over their opponents would have set up a first-round tie with Bangkok Glass.

 Big things were expected for the 2011 season with a vastly improved budget and several signings from the Thai Division 1 League.
 Kasetsart won the Bangkok Division 2 league title but their playoff campaign ended disastrously both on and off the field.
 The side finished bottom of Group A, collecting five points while their home stadium was unusable due to the 2011 Thai floods.
 Because of the damage caused to their stadium by the flooding, Kasetasrt had to relocate to their Kasetsart University Kamphaeng Saen Campus Stadium in Nakhon Pathom for the 2012 season.
 Yet again the season ended in disappointment as the Emerald Naga were pipped for a playoff spot on the last day of the season.

 In 2024, Kasetsart decided to withdraw the team from the competition and dissolved the club after the end of season 2023–24 Thai League 2 due to the problem of lack of financial liquidity.
 But later on, the club announced that they would not disband the team and would send the team to continue competing in 2024–25 Thai League 2.
+For this reason, as well as them barely surviving relegation in the 2025-26 Thai League 2, they were given the nickname the Nine Lives Naga.